bndtools/bnd/biz.aQute.bnd.gradle/README.md

 and [`-testpath`][5].
 These paths are then used by various tasks such as `compileJava` and `compileTestJava`.

-The `jar` task uses bnd to build the project's bundles.
+The `jar` task uses Bnd to build the project's bundles.

 The `test` task runs any plain JUnit tests in the project.